erikbuild/klippyNFC/README.md

   - SPI interface must be enabled

 - **External Power Supply for PN532**
-  - **CRITICAL:** PN532 draws too much current for Pi's 3.3V regulator
   - Use external 3.3V or 5V power supply (check your PN532 voltage rating)
-  - Recommended: Share Pi's 5V rail with proper decoupling capacitor
+  - Recommended: Share Pi's 5V rail with proper decoupling capacitor (some boards include this)
   - **DO NOT** power PN532 from Pi's 3.3V pin - causes brownouts

 ### NFC Tags (Recommended)